1Birdo/Gostress-Optimized/README.md

 - Use strong, unique passwords for all users
 - Restrict dashboard access (VPN, firewall, etc.)
 - Keep the system and Go packages updated
-- Regularly audit bot activity and logs
+- Regularly audit Clients activity and logs

 ---